 Chest x-ray (heart)

 - Heart contour in the lateral view

-- Determine the amount of reflux via a color duplex scan: increased in the case of valvular insufficiency
+- Amount of reflux via a color duplex scan: increased in valvular insufficiency

-- Detect and evaluate other pathologies (septal defects, aneurysms, thrombi, etc.)
+- Used to evaluate for other pathologies (e.g., septal defects, aneurysms, thrombi, vegetations, pericardial effusions)

 - Myocardial biopsy